readingcapital/readingcapital.github.io/volume-1/index.md

 $M-C-M'$ seems to fly in the face of the laws of commodity exchange where equal exchanges for equal. $M' = M + m$ cannot come from circulation.
-At the same time, $M' = M + m$ cannot come about separated from circulation.
-A commodity producer can produce value on her own, but she cannot produce surplus-value
+At the same time, a commodity producer can produce value on her own, but she cannot produce surplus-value $m$.
-$m$.
 That is, if $M$ is ought to be reason for $M'$ then this reason cannot be separated from circulation.

-> 268:2 Capital cannot therefore arise from circulation, and it is equally
-> impossible for it to arise apart from circulation.
-It must have its, origin
-> both in circulation and not in circulation.

 ### Chapter 6: The Sale and Purchase of Labour-Power ###